All Episodes

 They call their buddies.

-MSNBC's their buddies.
+MSNBC is their buddies.

-That's what they go.
+That's what they call.

 But Mika, Mika, you know, we love you here, Mika, but you didn't do them any good there by saying you get some Obama supporters on, but you just can't get them to talk the guy up.

-Here rush, our town is an old mining town.
+Here, Rush, our town is an old mining town.

 We are on the mother road, Route 66.